 Koppel - New Galilee is a very small town located in the state of Pennsylvania.
 With a population of 2,953 people and just one neighborhood, Koppel - New Galilee is the 496th largest community in Pennsylvania.

-When you are in Koppel - New Galilee, you'll notice that it is more blue-collar than most other communities in America.
-35.72% of Koppel - New Galilee’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Koppel - New Galilee is a blue-collar town, with 35.72% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Koppel - New Galilee is a town of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Koppel - New Galilee who work in office and administrative support (12.03%), sales jobs (9.14%), and management occupations (8.68%).

 A relatively large number of people in Koppel - New Galilee telecommute to their jobs.
 Overall, about 10.81% of the workforce works from home.
 While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.